 But, to understand more about heart rate and what factors can affect your beats per minute, let’s look at how the heart works.

-Whether you’re Lance Armstrong or Larry Buttbig or simply a Wii Fitness game expert, your heart is constantly pumping blood, oxygen, and nutrients throughout your entire body.
+Whether you’re Lance Armstrong or Larry Buttbig or simply a Wii Fitness game expert, your heart constantly pumps blood, oxygen, and nutrients throughout your body.

 Theoretically, the higher your resting heart rate, or the more times it beats per minute, the harder and more often your heart has to work to do its job.

-There are several other variables that affect your heart rate, so don’t feel bad if you’re ticker is working two or more times harder than Lance’s.
+Several other variables affect your heart rate, so don’t feel bad if your ticker is working two or more times harder than Lance’s.
 Physical fitness, exercise intensity, training frequency, and of course — the uncontrollable — genetics.

 How to Measure Your Heart Rate